cltk/cltk/docs/sanskrit.rst

 'sanskrit_text_wikipedia','sanskrit_text_sanskrit_documents']

-ITrans Transliterator
+Transliterator
 =====================

 This tool has been derived from the `IndicNLP Project <https://github.com/anoopkunchukuttan/indic_nlp_library>`_ courtesy of `anoopkunchukuttan <https://github.com/anoopkunchukuttan/>`_
 This tool is made for transliterating Itrans text to Devanagari(Unicode) script.
 Also, it can romanize Devanagari script.

 ------------------